ginnyintifa/PTMtopographer/README.md

 Ginny ginnyli056@gmail.com/A0123847@u.nus.edu

-This manual explains the workflow to run PTMtopographer, with an example of ubiquitination analysis on a set of target proteins.
+This manual explains the workflow to run PTMtopographer, with an example of ubiquitination analysis(two-fold cross validation) on a set of target proteins.
 In this tutorial, we will use the Ubi_K-peptides from the PhosphoSitePlus database to train a random forest classifier, and compute prediction scores (the probability of having a Ubi_K) for candidate windows and decoy windows.
 The tutorial generates site-level annotation as well as protein-level annotation output.

 Note that the input parameter files we provide is ready to use if you follow the tutorial.